Equispaced Fourier representations for efficient Gaussian process regression from a billion data points: Introduction

-Most such iterative methods fit into the framework of ``black box'' matrix-vector multiplications (BBMM) \cite{gardner1} with a (maybe approximated) kernel matrix $K$.
-However, their disadvantage is that each iteration costs at least $\bigO(N)$, and poor condition numbers mean that many iterations are required.
+Most such iterative methods fit into the framework of ``black box'' matrix-vector multiplications (BBMM) \cite{gardner1} with $K$.
+However, their disadvantage is that each iteration costs at least $\bigO(N)$ while poor condition numbers mean that many iterations are required.
 Preconditioning can help in certain settings \cite{steinprecond,gardner1}, but is far from a panacea for GP regression \cite{cunn08toep}.
 Furthermore, the cost per posterior mean evaluation at each new target is again $\bigO(N)$.
 In 2015 it was stated that ``with sparse approximations it is inconceivable to apply GPs to training set sizes of $N \ge \bigO(10^7)$'' \cite{distribgp}.
 The largest data sizes tested on a desktop machine to date in this framework are around $N\approx 10^6$ \cite{gardner1,wang19exact,liu20bigreview}.